GUIDES AND DISCOVERIES · WINTER

 Arriving from below: Place Royale under the snow

-The essential stop at Carrera Café
+The must-stop at Carrera Café

 Afternoon in the alleys